ckhordiasma/xoid/_posts/2019-04-14-android-studio-with-openCV.md

 Affected Modules: openCVLibrary343, openCVSamplefacedetection
 ```

 I think that build settings used to be declared in the manifest XML file, but then got replaced by this whole gradle thing.
-This was also another easy fix, it didn't have straight up refactor options but included links to where the `minSdk` tags were defined.
+This was also another easy fix; it didn't have straight up refactor options, but included links to where the `minSdk` tags were defined.
 I went ahead and deleted those tags in the `AndroidManifest.xml` files on the openCVLibrary343 and openCVSamplefacedetection modules. `minSdkVersion` properties were already set in the gradle files for both modules.

-I also got the warning `Configuration 'compile' is obsolete and has been replaced with 'implementation' and 'api'.` To make this warning go away, I just replaced references to `compile` in the `build.gradle` files to `implementation` instead.
+I also got the warning `Configuration 'compile' is obsolete and has been replaced with 'implementation' and 'api'.` To make this warning go away, I just replaced `compile` commands in the `build.gradle` files to `implementation` commands instead.

 At this point, my openCVSamplefacedetection module's `build.gradle` file looked like this: